Ravenhall

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Ravenhall is lower than average nationally.
-The median income is $48,745 and the average is $55,481.
-In contrast, Greater Melbourne has a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Ravenhall would be approximately $52,766 (median) and $60,058 (average) as of September 2025.
-According to the 2021 Census, household incomes in Ravenhall rank at the 2nd percentile nationally, while personal income ranks at the 58th percentile.
-The earnings profile shows that the largest segment comprises 100.0% earning $800 - $1,499 weekly (2,681 residents), differing from the surrounding region where the $1,500 - $2,999 category predominates at 32.8%.
-Housing costs are modest with 100.0% of income retained, but total disposable income ranks at just the 11th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Ravenhall's median taxpayer income is $48,745 and average is $55,481.
+This is below the national average.
+Greater Melbourne has a median of $57,688 and an average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Ravenhall are approximately $52,766 (median) and $60,058 (average) as of September 2025.
+Census data reveals household incomes rank at the 2nd percentile, while personal income is at the 58th percentile.
+Income analysis shows that 100% of locals (2,683 people) fall into the $800 - 1,499 category, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 32.8%.
+Housing costs are modest, with all income retained.
+However, total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income